 Mint chocolate chip ice cream makes me feel like a kid.
-It reminds me of hot summer days, bare feet burning on pavement and running through sprinklers.
+It reminds me of hot summer days, bare feet burning on the pavement and running through sprinklers.
 It reminds me of banana carpets (remember those?), grass stains and endless freedom.
 It reminds me of summer holidays that seemed to last for years.

-If I close my eyes while eating mint chocolate chip ice cream I can almost hear the jingle of the truck that sends kids racing across yards all over north America.
+If I close my eyes while eating mint chocolate chip ice cream, I can almost hear the jingle of the truck that sends kids racing across yards all over North America.

-Full of fresh mint flavour and crunchy bits of chocolate chips, this fresh mint ice cream is soft and creamy and everything home made ice cream should be.
+Full of fresh mint flavour and crunchy bits of chocolate chips, this fresh mint ice cream is soft and creamy, and everything home-made ice cream should be.
 Plus there’s a cool minty tingle that lasts on your tongue long after you finish eating.